fonsecapeter/peter-notes/README.md

 If you want to open a specific note, you can pass in a `file-glob` to specify which notes you want to open.
 If you think a file glob is what happens when you spill coffee on your computer, just check this out [this](http://tldp.org/LDP/abs/html/globbingref.html) or google it (hint, you use it in bash a lot, like, when you `ls *.rb`).

 Now, lets say you want to open `other/motorcycle.txt`.
-You could run `notes "other/motorcycle.txt"`.
-But that's kind of lame, so you could also do `notes "motorcycle.txt"`, or even `notes "moto*"`.
+You could run `notes "other/motorcycle"`.
+But that's kind of lame, so you could also do `notes "motorcycle"`, or even `notes "moto*"`.
 If you're feeling extra crazy, you could get away with `m*` here.
 Basically if you pass a glob in, `peter-notes` will just take the first match from `--find` (see below) and open that.

-If you wanted to open all notes under `projects/` you could also use this same idea and run `notes "projects"`.
+If you wanted to open all notes under `projects/` you could also use this same idea and run `notes "projects"`.g g
+The close observer will have noted that I'm never adding `.txt` to my commands.
+That's not  because `peter-notes` requires `.txt` files.
+In fact, you can use markdown or whatever kind of files you want, `peter-notes` will just totally ignore file extensions by default and only ever look at the file name.
+If you prefer to type file extensions, just add `ignore_extension?: false` to your `~/.peter-notes.yml`.

 That's like what 90% of what you'll ever need and no crazy macros or flags to memorize.
 Not bad right?
 Well not all flags are bad, in fact, you also get some super-helpful optional ones for the other 10%:

   - `-s`, `--search REGEX`:
-  Search within notes for text matching the specified `REGEX`.
+  Search within notes for text matching the specified `REGEX`, ex: `notes --search ".*TODO.*"`.
 This isn't magic, it's just [grep](http://linuxcommand.org/man_pages/grep1.html).
 Specifically, it's running `grep -r YOUR-NOTES-DIR -e REGEX`.

   - `-f`, `--find FILE-GLOB`:
   Seach for notes that match the specified file-glob.
 This one's running [find](http://linuxcommand.org/man_pages/find1.html) -- `find YOUR-NOTES-DIR -name FILE-GLOB`.
 It's a little more than that though, this will be fuzzy in that you can add some path info to your glob.
-For example, if you ran `notes --find "projects/*.txt"`, you'd get back both `projects/python/jarbs.txt` and `projects/ruby/peter_notes.txt`.
+For example, if you ran `notes --find "projects/*"` (or `notes --find "pro/*"`), you'd get back both `projects/python/jarbs.txt` and `projects/ruby/peter_notes.txt`.
 So it's better than just find.
 A little.

   - `-l`, `--list [PATH]`:
   List all notes or, if a `PATH` is specified, list notes within the specified path.
 Bet you thought this was running `ls -R`, well it's actually running [tree](http://linuxcommand.org/man_pages/tree1.html) because it's much cooler -- `tree YOUR-NOTES-DIR/PATH`.